snowplow/snowplow/README.md

 ## Contributing

-We're committed to a loosely-coupled architecture for SnowPlow and would love to get your contributions within each of the five sub-systems.
+We're committed to a loosely-coupled architecture for Snowplow and would love to get your contributions within each of the five sub-systems.

-If you would like help implementing a new tracker, adding an additional enrichment or loading SnowPlow events into an alternative database, **[get in touch] [talk-to-us]**!
+If you would like help implementing a new tracker, adding an additional enrichment or loading Snowplow events into an alternative database, **[get in touch] [talk-to-us]**!

 ## Questions or need help?